followthemedia.com - a knowledge base for media professionals

 What is media supposed to be?
 The post-analogue, new media teaches that media users drive that definition.
 Media is servant to a public with varied interests, tastes and pleasures.
 This is not an idea popular with politicians.

 European films scored at Cannes.
 Congratulate yourselves.
-You paid for it.
+You paid for it - May 30, 2008

 Turkey takes a small, painful step - April 30, 2008